-Power headroom reports (measuring the difference between the nominal UE maximum transmit power and the estimated power for uplink transmission) are used to provide support for power aware packet scheduling.
+- Power headroom reports (measuring the difference between the nominal UE maximum transmit power and the estimated power for uplink transmission) are used to provide support for power aware packet scheduling.

+- RAN visible QoE reports (measuring the QoE metrics in UE Application layer such as Buffer Level and Playout Delay etc.) are used to provide support for QoE-aware packet scheduling.